Mike Hampton: Atlanta Braves

-In November 2002, Hampton was traded to the Florida Marlins, then to the Atlanta Braves.
-Hampton won 14 games and got his ERA back down to 3.84 in 2003.
-He overcame a slow start in 2004 by winning 10 of his last 11 decisions and helping to propel the Braves to another division championship.
+On November 16, 2002, the Rockies traded Hampton to the Florida Marlins with Juan Pierre and cash for Charles Johnson, Preston Wilson, Vic Darensbourg, and Pablo Ozuna.
+Two days later, the Marlins traded Hampton and cash to the Atlanta Braves for Tim Spooneybarger and Ryan Baker.
+Hampton won 14 games and lowered his ERA to 3.84 in 2003.
+He won the Gold Glove Award for pitchers in 2003, the only player other than Greg Maddux to win the award for that position in the National League from 1990 to 2008.
+Hampton overcame a slow start in 2004 by winning 10 of his last 11 decisions and helping to propel the Braves to another division championship.

 Hampton's 2005 season was limited heavily by injuries.
-He went 5–3 in twelve starts, but was lost for the rest of the season with an elbow injury on August 19, 2005.
-Hampton had Tommy John surgery on September 25, 2005 and missed the entire 2006 season rehabbing.
+He went 5–3 in 12 starts, but was lost for the rest of the season with an elbow injury on August 19, 2005.
+Hampton had Tommy John surgery on September 25, 2005, and missed the entire 2006 season rehabbing.

 The Braves were hoping for Hampton to be ready to rejoin the rotation in time for the start of the 2007 season.
 The rehab was on schedule until Hampton tore his oblique muscle on March 7, 2007, which was to sideline him until at least May.
 Soon after, the Braves signed Mark Redman to be a left-handed starting pitcher for them in case Hampton was not able to return to action soon.
 After Hampton threw a bullpen session on April 8, the Braves shut Hampton down due to recurring elbow pain and said that he would see Dr. David Altchek, who had performed his Tommy John surgery in 2005.
 The next day, it was announced after having another left elbow procedure, that Hampton would miss the entire 2007 season.